Copycat Cracker Barrel Mashed Potatoes | Homestyle Southern Recipe

 Cook Your Potatoes the Right Way

-Poor potato-cooking technique is the number one reason mashed potatoes turn out gummy and inedible.
+Poor potato-cooking technique is the one reason mashed potatoes turn out gummy and inedible.
 With a few tricks, you will never have to apologize for your potatoes again.

 1. Peel and cut your potatoes into pieces.
 The shape doesn’t really matter as long as they are all about even in size.
 Uneven potatoes cook will never be finished cooking at the same time.
 Smaller pieces cook faster, so you need to adjust the timing accordingly.